 Vitamin A is a popular vitamin in cosmetics that belongs to a large class of compounds called retinoids.
 It’s precursor is called Beta-carotene – Beta-Carotene is converted to Vitamin A in the skin.
 It is found in cosmetics as retinol, retinyl esters, retinoic acid, retinyl palmitate, etc. Beta-Carotene has a variety of effects in the body such as decreasing inflammation, helping the immune system and regulating growth of epidermal cells.
 It has been shown to reverse photoaging and reduce the appearance of wrinkles.
 It also works as a treatment for acne and has some skin lightening effects.

-- Please note Beta-carotene has good stability to heat less than 100°C.
+- Please note, Our Beta Carotene is water soluble.
+This is because it is a standard emulsified version using starch or gelatin.
+Beta-carotene has good stability to heat less than 100°C.

 Beta Carotene can also be used as a natural/nature identical colourant to your creations.